openstack/cinder/doc/source/devref/replication.rst

 backends utilize the same key (replication) for consistency and to make things easier for the Cloud Administrator.

-Additionally it's expected that if a backend is configured with 3 replciation targets, that if a volume of type replication=enabled is issued against that backend then it will replicate to ALL THREE of the configured targets.
+Additionally it's expected that if a backend is configured with 3 replication targets, that if a volume of type replication=enabled is issued against that backend then it will replicate to ALL THREE of the configured targets.